symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

     nem2-cli transaction cosign --hash <transaction-hash> --profile alice

-8. If everything goes well, now Alice has assigned the metadata value ``{bobPublicKey, CERT, 123456}``, which can be read as "Alice account has the certificate number 123456 and it was verified by Bob".
+8. If everything goes well, now Alice :doc:`has assigned the metadata value <getting-metadata-entries-attached-to-an-account>` ``{bobPublicKey, CERT, 123456}``, which can be read as "Alice account has the certificate number 123456 and it was verified by Bob".